hjy-u/ETOG/README.md

 ## Citation

-If ETOG is useful for your research, please consider citing:
+If ETOG-ETRG is useful for your research, please consider citing:

 ```
 @article{yu2024parameter,